MimiLeinbach/Bolt-Hackathon/README.md

 ## User Stories

-**Persona 1:** “The Planner” (e.g., Jess—Organizational Enthusiast, takes charge of details)
+**Persona 1:** "The Planner" (e.g., Jess—Organizational Enthusiast, takes charge of details)

 * As a Planner, I want to create a new group trip and add all participants, so that everyone is on the same page from the start.
 * As a Planner, I want to pre-fill dates and suggest initial accommodation options, so the group can weigh in.
-* As a Planner, I want to track each participant’s RSVP and availability, so no one is scheduled for days they can't attend.
+* As a Planner, I want to track each participant's RSVP and availability, so no one is scheduled for days they can't attend.
 * As a Planner, I want to assign activities/meals to participants, so the work of organizing is shared.
-* As a Planner, I want to review all trip costs by person, so I can keep the group’s budget balanced.
+* As a Planner, I want to review all trip costs by person, so I can keep the group's budget balanced.

-**Persona 2:** “The Busy Joiner” (e.g., Alex—Wants involvement but limited time)
+**Persona 2:** "The Busy Joiner" (e.g., Alex—Wants involvement but limited time)

 * As a Joiner, I want an easy way to sign in and see all my upcoming trips, so I never lose track.
 * As a Joiner, I want to quickly update my availability, so the group has accurate info.
-* As a Joiner, I want to view the trip’s accommodations, activities, and meals, so I am prepared and feel included.
+* As a Joiner, I want to view the trip's accommodations, activities, and meals, so I am prepared and feel included.
-* As a Joiner, I want to see exactly what I owe (and pay it easily), so I’m never surprised by costs.
+* As a Joiner, I want to see exactly what I owe (and pay it easily), so I'm never surprised by costs.

 ---

-##

-##

-##

-##

-##

 ## Technical Scope for Bolt MVP